John Murphy (sanatorium operator): Sanatorium

 Popular Boston newspaper columnist Howie Carr would occasionally reference Dropkick Murphy's sanatorium, sometimes in jeering reference to the Kennedy family, a particular bête noire and hobbyhorse of Carr's.

 The facility closed in 1971, Murphy died in 1977, and the sanatorium farmhouse has been converted to professional offices Some of the land around the sanatorium's former location has been developed into the Briarbrook Village Apartments and other properties.
 Nashoba Brook runs through the property, the Nashoba Brook–Spring Hill–Camp Acton conservation areas are adjacent, and the Acton portion of the Bay Circuit hiking trail runs nearby.

+In 2023, a biography of Dr. Murphy was published.
+Author Emily Sweeney unearthed many details of Murphy's life, and with the cooperation of the Murphy family provided previously unseen family photos.Interviews with former staff and a person who had stayed at the farm were also included.

 The popular Boston punk band Dropkick Murphys, formed in 1996, were named after Murphy and his sanatorium.
 None of the band's past or current members have any connection to Murphy; the name was chosen because founder and frontman Ken Casey liked the sound of it.
+A foreword by Casey is included in a biography of Dr. Murphy.